Women's National Basketball Association: Media coverage

-Currently, WNBA games are televised throughout the U.S. by ABC, ESPN, ESPN2, Twitter, NBATV, CBS, and CBS Sports Network.
+Currently, WNBA games are televised throughout the U.S. by ABC, ESPN, ESPN2, and Ion Television.

-In the early years, two women's-oriented networks, Lifetime and Oxygen, also broadcast games, including the first game of the WNBA.
+In the early years, two women-oriented networks, Lifetime and Oxygen, also broadcast games, including the first game of the WNBA.
 NBC showed games from 1997 to 2002 as part of their NBA on NBC coverage before the league transferred the rights to ABC/ESPN.

-In 2007, the WNBA and ESPN came to an 8-year television agreement.
-The agreement would be the first to pay television rights fees to the league's teams.
-Never before had an agreement promised rights fees to a women's professional league.
-The agreement ran from 2009 to 2016 and was worth millions of dollars.
+In June 2007, the WNBA signed a contract extension with ESPN, the first agreement to pay television rights fees to a women's professional league.

-In June 2007, the WNBA signed a contract extension with ESPN.
 The new television deal runs from 2009 to 2016.
 A minimum of 18 games will be broadcast on ABC, ESPN, and ESPN2 each season; the rights to broadcast the first regular-season game and the All-Star game are held by ABC.
-Additionally, a minimum of 11 postseason games will be broadcast on any of the three stations.
+Additionally, a minimum of 11 postseason games will be broadcast on any of the three networks.
 Along with this deal, came the first-ever rights fees to be paid to a women's professional sports league.
 Over the eight years of the contract, "millions and millions of dollars" will be "dispersed to the league's teams".

 In 2013, the WNBA and ESPN signed a six-year extension on the broadcast deal to cover 2017–2022.
 In the new deal, a total of 30 games would be shown each season on ESPN networks.
 Each team would receive around $1 million per year.

 On April 22, 2019, CBS Sports Network reached a multi-year deal to televise 40 regular-season weekend and primetime WNBA games, beginning in the 2019 season.